 1. Australian Capital Territory

-The state serves as the center of government and it houses significant buildings including Parliament and the National Gallery of Australia.
-Lying between the cities of Melbourne and Sydney, the state occupies an area of 910 square miles.
-An estimated 390, 800 inhabitants live in the state.
-The state has only one city namely Canberra which is the nation’s capital city and has a population density of 445.89 people per square mile.
-In the recent years, the state has experienced a surge in population due to increasing economic prosperity fueled by steady employment and a young population.
-Visitors in the state get to explore wineries and eateries, galleries, and museums as well as protected natural reserves including the Corin Forest and the Namadgi National Park.
+This territory serves as the center of government and it houses significant buildings including Parliament and the National Gallery of Australia.
+Lying between the cities of Melbourne and Sydney, the ACT occupies an area of 910 square miles.
+An estimated 390, 800 inhabitants live here.
+The territory has only one city namely Canberra which is the nation’s capital city and has a population density of 445.89 people per square mile.
+In the recent years, the ACT has experienced a surge in population due to increasing economic prosperity fueled by steady employment and a young population.

 The state of Victoria boasts a population of 5,938,100 settled on an area of 87,805.8 Square miles and population density of 69.92 people per square mile.
 Melbourne, the country’s second populous city, is located in the state.
 The city is recognized as Australia’s cultural center due to its famous boutiques, graffiti laneways, and a thriving café scene.
 Other large cities in the state include Geelong, Barrat, and Bendigo.
 Victoria’s economy heavily relies on its natural gas and petroleum deposits.
 The Australian football rules have its roots in the state of Victoria.